 Operational excellence: Drive productivity and cost efficiency

-Governance and compliance: Secure a license to survive and thrive
+Governance and compliance: Secure a licence to survive and thrive

 Buyers of O&G assets and companies are increasingly looking for sellers with a relatively higher ESG profile.
 Over the past five years, in more than 70% of deals, the ESG score of the seller was higher than that of the buyer.
 Mapping ESG scores by buyer and deal size reveals that micro to medium-sized companies are buying relatively lower-ESG-profiled assets, while large-sized companies (especially large independents and supermajors) seem to be buying ESG-friendly assets.